-If your OFS team all live in the same place, having them together in a co-working space makes sense.
-You don’t have to worry if your OFS can’t get back-up internet or upgrade their internet because their area doesn’t have that service.
+If your OFS team all live in the same area, having them together in a co-working space makes sense.
+You don’t have to worry if your OFS can’t get back-up internet or upgrade their internet because their own place doesn’t have that service.

 Despite these advantages, most of our OFS still prefer to work from home for the following reasons: